Adam-Kulju/Patricia/README.md

 - <b>position_filter_6:</b> Saves positions where one side can't castle and has an open king.
 This is somewhat similar to 2 but doesn't take into account attackers and uses a different method for calculating defensive strength.
 - <b>position_filter_7:</b> Saves positions where many pieces are able to move near, are near, or are pointing at the enemy king.
 This uses a simple but effective ray calculator instead of a full mobility calculation.
 - <b>position_filter_8:</b> Saves positions where one side has an extremely powerful minor piece that can't be traded off easily.
 Many such positions result from exchange sacrifices and even if they don't the dominant piece is a long term advantage that often leads to dynamics down the line.
+- <b>position_filter_9:</b> Currently Patricia's best filtering script.
+It is a fixed version of `position_filter_1` that saves positions where we are doing much better than material balance would suggest.

-Patricia currently uses positions that were filtered out by scripts 2, 6, and 8, with duplicates removed.
+Patricia currently uses positions that were filtered out by script 9.

 Additionally, the `converter.cpp` file allows you to transform bullet-format data into text data, so that you can then use the filtering scripts on the resulting file.